 At the beginning of each New Year, you should begin receiving a host of informational tax statements from various institutions.
 These institutions can include banks and investment brokerages as well as any other place you did business with during the previous year.
 Form 1099 is a document many taxpayers receive.

-This form reports income from self-employment earnings, interest and dividends, government payments and more.
+You might find yourself wondering who gets a 1099.
+The 1099 form reports income from self-employment earnings, interest and dividends, government payments, and more.
 And because the form reports different types of income, there are various versions specific to each source.
-Here are four things you should know about the most common versions of Form 1099.
+Here are four things you should know about the most common versions of tax form 1099.

 1. Not all 1099 forms are the same.